The Intrepid Cook

 Remove chicken from brine, discard brine, and rinse chicken under cold water, removing all of the herbs and spices.
 Let rest at room temp for an hour or so.

-f the way up the side) and heat to 320 degrees.
+Fill a large pot with at least 2 inches of oil (no more than 1/3 of the way up the side) and heat to 320 degrees.
 Set a cooling rack over a baking sheet.

+Combine all coating ingredients in a large bowl.
 Transfer half to a second bowl.
 Pour buttermilk into a third bowl and season with salt and pepper.
 Just before frying, dip chicken thighs into first bowl of coating, shake off excess, then dip in buttermilk, then dip into second bowl of coating.

 Carefully lower thighs into hot oil.
 Fry for two minutes, then carefully move around and continue to fry, monitoring oil temperature, and turning pieces to ensure even cooking, 10-11 minutes, until chicken is deep golden brown and crispy.